TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-options-display-list.md

 ## Unit Tests

-I added `VirtualCommon.test.ts` so that I could directly test `getGridTemplate`
+I added `VirtualCommon.test.ts` so that I could directly test `getGridTemplate`.

 ```ts
   expect(getGridTemplate([ 10, 20, 30, 30, 40 ])).toBe("10px 20px repeat(2,30px) 40px")
 ```

 The `DisplayList` tests are simpler than `VirtualList` because I didn't have to mock up scrolling and layout.
-However, there are more edge cases to check as the offset prop is not constrained in same way as a scroll offset.
+However, there are more edge cases to check as the offset prop is not constrained in the same way as a scroll offset.
 It's perfectly legal to have a negative offset or an offset that goes off the end of the list.
 Whatever items are visible (if any) need to be correctly positioned and the rest left blank.

 # Results